 Shortlist expectations need to be set and communicated in the solicitation.
 Shortlisting typically occurs where there is a natural break in the scoring.
-If shortlisting, three to five firms is ideal, considering the points and feasibility of being selected.
+If shortlisting, three firms is ideal, but no more than five firms are recommended.
 Understand that it is appealing for proposers to have a smaller group advancing to the shortlist and the heavier lift portion of the solicitation.
 Proposers have a lot of options for projects, and decisions on which projects to pursue can be influenced at times by the level of effort and probability of a win.